Treaty of Lisbon: Impact

 The exact impact of the treaty on the functioning of the EU left many questions open (uncertainties which have led to calls for another new treaty in response to the economic crisis in the late 2000s).
 When its impact is assessed, the biggest winners from Lisbon have been Parliament, with its increase in power, and the European Council.
-The first months under Lisbon arguably saw a shift in power and leadership from the commission, the traditional motor of integration, to the European Council with its new full-time and longer-term President.
+The first months under Lisbon arguably saw a shift in power and leadership from the Commission, the traditional motor of integration, to the European Council with its new full-time and longer-term President.
 The split between the Commission and European Council presidents involved overlap, potential rivalry and unwieldy compromises, such as both presidents attending international summits, in theory each with their own responsibilities, but inevitably with a considerable grey area.
 There was some expectation that the posts might be merged—as permitted under the new treaty—in 2014, when their two mandates expired.

-Parliament has used its greater powers over legislation, but also for example over the appointment of the commission to gain further privileges from President Barroso and it used its budgetary powers as a veto over how the External Action Service should be set up.
+Parliament has used its greater powers over legislation, but also for example over the appointment of the Commission to gain further privileges from President Barroso and it used its budgetary powers as a veto over how the External Action Service should be set up.
 It also applied its new power over international agreements to rapidly block the SWIFT data sharing deal with the US and threatened to do so over a free trade agreement with South Korea.

-The redistribution of separated powers was affected by the ratification process.
-Like the commission, the Council of Ministers has, relatively, lost power due to Treaty of Lisbon.
-Its dynamic has also changed as member states have lost their veto in a number of areas.
+The Council of Ministers has, relatively, lost (or been forced to share) power due to Treaty of Lisbon.
+Its dynamic has also changed as member states have lost their individual right of veto in a number of areas.
 Consequently, they have had to come up with stronger arguments faster in order to win a vote.
-The presidency of the council, which continues to rotate among member states every six months, has lost influence: the prime minister of the country in question no longer chairs the European Council, and its foreign minister no longer represents the EU externally (that is now done by the High Representative).
+The presidency of the Council, which continues to rotate among member states every six months, has lost influence: the prime minister of the country in question no longer chairs the European Council, and its foreign minister no longer represents the EU externally (that is now done by the High Representative).
+It does not even chair the Council when it meets to discuss foreign affairs or security, when the High Representative chairs.